John Magee (missionary): Disposition of the Nanjing Massacre film

-In 1953 Magee left the 16mm camera and the film to his son David, who had accompanied him in Nanjing.
-In 2002, when David heard of the news that China was going to build a museum in memory of the people who were killed during the Nanjing Massacre, he came to Nanjing.
+In 2002, when David heard of the news that China was going to build a museum in memory of the people who were killed during the Nanjing Massacre, he visited Nanjing.

 According to his father's last wish, he offered the historical materials without charge.
 To remember the special contribution that Magee had made to the Nanjing people, a library was built in John Magee’s name.